tasdikrahman/tasdikrahman.me/_posts/2021-06-15-handling-language-stack-deprecations-part-2-container-infrastructure.md

 - This becomes paramount, whenever we are trying to resolve security issues/add patches to software/support existing software
 - Not having this information would mean, getting surprised about the issues which come along with the versions of stacks which you are not aware of.
 - Piggybacking on existing workflows helped expedite the whole process of fetching the language stack information for an application

+If you liked what you read here, I have written a bit more about how we did the same for virtual machines [here](https://tasdikrahman.me/2021/02/02/handling-language-stack-deprecations-part-1-virtual-machine-infrastructure/)